Careless Memories: Music video

-The video was shot in Soho and directed by Perry Haines, who went on to form i-D Magazine.
+The video was shot in Soho and directed by Perry Haines, who went on to form i-D magazine.

 There are two different cuts of this video.
 The second version, which was included in the Duran Duran video album released in 1983, features minor re-edits of certain scenes.
-The original version of the video was finally released on the Duran Duran (first album) 2010 2CD+DVD remaster.
+The original version of the video was finally released on the Duran Duran album 2010 2CD+DVD remaster.